GeekTrainer/loved-mutt/goals/0-obtain-source.md

 The starter repository (or repo) has been created as a [GitHub template](https://docs.github.com/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/creating-a-repository-from-a-template).
 One member of your team will generate a repository from this template, while the remaining team members will fork it.
 All team members will clone the repository locally.

-1. One team member: [generate the repository](https://github.com/login?return_to=https%3A%2F%2Fgithub.com%2Fgeektrainer%2Floved-mutt%2Fgenerate).
-You can give the repository whatever name you like.
+1. One team member: [generate the repository](https://github.com/login?return_to=https%3A%2F%2Fgithub.com%2Fgeektrainer%2Floved-mutt%2Fgenerate) by using the template.
+Your team can give the repository whatever name you like.
 1. All other team members will [fork](https://docs.github.com/github/getting-started-with-github/quickstart/fork-a-repo) the new repository.
 1. All team members will [clone the repository](https://docs.github.com/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository), which can be accomplished by running the following command.
 1. For all team members, after cloning the repository, open the local folder in Visual Studio Code

 ## Congratulations

-Your team has successfully obtained the starter code!
+Your team has successfully obtained the starter code and explored the app!
 Now it's time to [deploy the project to the cloud](1-deploy.md).